Skip to main content Stan Consulting LLC · Marketing Atlas Reference · Quality Score

 Section 08 · Five Cents

 Quality Score has been written off as vanity for ten years and that take is wrong.
-The reported number is not the auction input, fine.
+The claimed number is not the auction input, fine.
 The three components are.
-Read them as the closest thing the platform offers to an external scorecard for whether the account is structurally aligned.
+Open them as the closest thing the platform offers to an external scorecard for whether the account is structurally aligned.
 A column of “Below average” on Ad Relevance across half the head terms is not a Quality Score problem; it is an ad-group structure problem the platform is naming politely.
 Operators want to know what Google thinks of their account.
 Quality Score is what Google thinks of their account.
 The instinct to ignore it is mostly a reaction to the years when consultants over-promised what chasing the number would deliver.

 Stan · Marketing Atlas